 I’ll just unload the mat, reposition the sticker paper, and hit cut again….registration failed!
 Seriously?!

-I then did what everyone does next.
-I took to Pinterest and the help section in Silhouette America to find out how to correct it.
+I then did what I’m sure you did.
+I took to Pinterest, Google, and the help section in Silhouette America to find out how to correct it.

 - I moved my machine to the brightest spot in the house.

 - I shined a flashlight on the area.

 - I verified that I hadn’t changed the bottom inset in my registration marks window.

 Easy registration error workaround

 And then I came across a simple registration game changer!
 And it works!
 Every.
 Single.
 Time!

 Let’s first start by understanding why this is happening.

 When you apply registration marks in Silhouette Studio so that you can print and cut your designs, it aligns your Silhouette and tells it exactly where to cut.